i-TechSupport-orlando/btenforce/README.md

 2. Edit `btenforce-postinstall.sh` to comment out the Jamf Pro params and uncomment the Mosyle params
 3. Create a Mosyle custom command to run `btenforce-postinstall.sh` and scope to the endpoints that have received the package

+# Dependencies
+`blueutil` - https://github.com/toy/blueutil.
+The packaged release of btenforce contains `blueutil` version 2.9.

+# Troubleshooting
+- Bluetooth is not turning off: The most likely cause for this is that it's currently outside of the time window you set in the config file.
+Run `btenforce --debug` to test without time constraints.
+The other cause is that it's inside the time window but the daemon is not running.
+Use `sudo launchctl list | grep itech` to check if the daemon is running.
+If not, run `sudo launchctl bootstrap system/Library/LaunchDaemons/com.itech.btenforce.plist` to start it.
+- If the above is happening, the other features most likely are not working either since they are all controled via the same config file and daemon.
+Check `BTENFORCE_ACTIVE` in the config file and make sure it's set to `true`.
+- View the logs at `/var/log/btenforce.log`

-# Debugging
+## Debugging
 `btenforce --debug` will run the script in debug mode.
 Debug mode will override the day of week and time of day restrictions and run the script as though it is always in session.
 You may modify the configuration on a single computer with `btenforce --configure`.

-# Dependencies
-`blueutil` - https://github.com/toy/blueutil.
-The packaged release of btenforce contains `blueutil` version 2.9.